soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

   - Implication: More assessment is required or recommended.

-- Training / Continue training: Process during which Advanced eDiscovery learns from the expert who is tagging the file samples and acquires the ability to identify Relevance criteria pertinent to each issue within the context of each case.
+- Training / Continue training: Process during which Data investigations learns from the expert who is tagging the file samples and acquires the ability to identify Relevance criteria pertinent to each issue within the context of each case.

   - Implication: The issue needs more training; the next sample should be created and tagged.

-- Batch calculation: Relevance process in which Advanced eDiscovery takes the knowledge acquired during the training stage and applies it to the entire file population.
+- Batch calculation: Relevance process in which Data investigations takes the knowledge acquired during the training stage and applies it to the entire file population.
 All files in the pertinent file group are assessed for relevance and assigned a Relevance score.

   - Implication: The issue has stabilized, and Batch calculation can be performed.